Engin-Boot/capture-behavior-of-a-visit-counter-AleenaSaleem/needs-tech.md

 ## Scenario: Reconcile counts if the sensor is offline for a while

-### Given: An active sensor connected to central controller
+### Given: An active sensor connected to central controller system

 ### When: Server comes back online from offline state